• Skip to primary navigation

 This traditional Mexican device is better than rolling out each tortilla by hand.

-When it comes to choosing, there are two main options: wood and cast iron.
+There are two main options: wood and cast iron.

 Wood presses offer a rustic charm and are handmade.